 7. National Park Service App

-If you can’t get enough of exploring national parks, then drop everything and download the National Park Service App this instant.
+If you can’t get enough of exploring national parks, drop everything and download the National Park Service App immediately.
 Developed by (you guessed it) the National Park Service, the NPS App is your one-stop shop for everything you need to know about over 400 national parks across the United States.

-Best of all, the app is offered free of charge and includes everything from interactive maps, accessibility info, and self-guided tours designed to introduce you to the best each national park has to offer.
-Created by the actual employees of national parks around the country, the goal of the app is to provide a sort of “ranger on demand.”
+The app is free and includes everything from interactive maps, accessibility info, and self-guided tours designed to introduce you to all that each national park has to offer.
+Created by the actual employees of national parks nationwide, the app’s goal is to provide a sort of “ranger on demand.”

 It will give you directions, suggestions, and everything else you need to plan the perfect trip to the national park of your choice.
 Whether you need to find the nearest restroom, restaurant, or shopping destination, you’ll be able to do it without having to track down the nearest park employee.

-The app is even designed to allow users to download offline maps of entire national parks that will work even when their phone signal doesn’t.
-Not only is the NPS app the best free hiking app for national park lovers, but it even has a fun feature that lets you use park scenes to create virtual postcards to share with family or friends.
+The app is designed to allow users to download offline maps of national parks that will work even when their phone signal doesn’t.
+Not only is the NPS app free, but it even has a fun feature that lets you use park scenes to create virtual postcards to share with family or friends.

 NPS App Pros: